samofgil/EECS-368-dots-boxes/README.md

 HOW TO PLAY:
-Players alternate placing dots through clicking on a 5x5 board of 2x2 boxes, attempting to score by placing the last dot in each 2x2 box.
+Players alternate placing dots on a 2x2 board made up of 2x2 boxes, attempting to score by placing the last dot in each box.
 A player goes an extra turn whenever they score.
-Game ends and winner is determined when a player reaches a match score of 13.
+Game ends when a player wins by reaching a match score higher than 2 or when all dots are placed.

 IMPORTANT: